inca-viewer/inca/README.md

 <p><img src="screens/Screen 2.jpg" width="640"/></p><br><br>

 If you are bedridden or disabled<br>
 No keyboard is needed.
-Uses long clicks, middle\back buttons & mouse gestures<br>
+Uses long clicks, mouse gestures, middle click & back button<br>
 Just run Ince.exe - browser will open in pictures folder<br>
 To 'uninstall', just close from taskbar tray and delete the inca folder<br><br>